Below are some frequently asked questions about our program:

 How large is the social group?

-We have seven affiliated faculty members and one active emeritus (John Holmes).
+We have seven affiliated faculty members.
 Most faculty are part of the regular colloquium and actively partake in collaborative training of graduate students.
-Twelve to fifteen graduate students also provide a rich and stimulating peer environment.
-Students working with Dr. Fong are primarily connected with the International Tobacco Control Policy Evaluation Project.
-Each faculty member has primary responsibility for only two or three students.
+A dozen graduate students also provide a rich and stimulating peer environment.
+(Students working with Dr. Fong are primarily connected with the International Tobacco Control Policy Evaluation Project.)
+Each faculty member has primary responsibility for two to four students.

 What are your research interests?